antydemidov/R-MoTMo/README.md

 - The names was transformed to snake_case;
 - Encoding was added to parameters dictionary;
 - Tools module was updated with new methods `save_to_file` and `save_json_to_file`;
-- Some code improvements.
+- Some code improvements;
-- Added some docstrings.
+- Added some docstrings;
-- Tools were transformed from class into a set of functions.
+- Tools were transformed from class into a set of functions;
+- Added Parameters and PlotSelection classes to avoid dictionary usage.

 ## Requirements